OneFest returns to Northern Wisconsin State Fairgrounds July 29-31

-Christian Music Festival, is BACK: Matthew West, Crowder, Sidewalk Prophets, Mac Powell and more will be coming to the Northern Wisconsin State Fairgrounds in the Chippewa Valley July 29-31.
+Matthew West, Crowder, Sidewalk Prophets, Mac Powell and more will be coming to the Northern Wisconsin State Fairgrounds in the Chippewa Valley July 29-31 for the Christian music festival OneFest.

 The Chippewa Valley hosts a variety of summer music fests, and in 2016 event coordinator Heather Flashinski was drawn to the idea of pulling together a celebratory Christian music event offering a variety of music styles.
 Listening to the song “Do Something” by Matthew West offered encouragement to create the festival.
 For this reason, Heather is incredibly excited to bring him to the fourth annual OneFest.